Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning

-We further explore the application of Free-RBF-KAN to physics-informed machine learning and operator learning tasks.
-Using a physics-informed loss in the spirit of Physics-Informed Neural Networks (PINNs) \citep{raissi2019a}, we train Free-RBF-KAN to solve a 1D heat conduction PDE and a 2D Helmholtz PDE.
-Notably, the PINN baseline fails to converge on the heat conduction problem, and on the Helmholtz benchmark it produces substantially larger errors than physics-informed Free-RBF-KAN, even though the PINN uses two orders of magnitude more parameters.
-We also evaluate Free-RBF-KAN as the trunk network within a DeepONet \citep{lu2019deeponet} for learning the solution operator of a reaction–diffusion PDE.
-In contrast to DeepOKAN \citep{abueidda2025deepokan}, we retain a standard MLP for the branch network to maximize performance.
-Free-RBF-KAN achieves lower approximation error than the standard DeepONet while requiring fewer parameters.
+Finally, we evaluate Free-RBF-KAN on high-dimensional regression, physics-informed neural networks (PINNs), and operator learning.
+Using a physics-informed loss \citep{raissi2019a}, we solve heat conduction and Helmholtz PDEs.
+Notably, the PINN baseline fails to converge on the heat equation and produces larger errors on the Helmholtz benchmark, despite using two orders of magnitude more parameters.
+We also evaluate Free-RBF-KAN as the trunk network within a DeepONet \citep{lu2019deeponet} for learning solution operators of reaction–diffusion PDEs.
+Free-RBF-KAN achieves lower approximation error than standard DeepONets and DeepOKANs while requiring fewer parameters.
 Across all experiments, Free-RBF-KAN consistently outperforms both RBF-KAN and the original KAN.